Grand Canonical vs Canonical Krylov Complexity in Double-Scaled Complex SYK Model: cSYK Moments with Benefits

 Let us for now stay in the constant auxiliary charge $\theta$ space.
 Terms that contribute to the $k$th moment can be represented by closed paths with $2k$ edges that start and end at the zero chord state $\ket{\Phi}$ in the graph in \cref{fig:physical_hilbert_space}.
 We can only change the phase of each term by increments of $\exp(\pm i \theta)$ at a time, by descending one level in the diagram.
 Thus, each term is proportional to a phase $\exp(in\theta)$, where $n=n_\leftarrow - n_\rightarrow$ (counting previously closed chords as well), referring to the number of the respective creation operators encountered in the path.
 After performing the integration in \cref{eq:fixed_m_fourier}, we therefore end up with

 where $\text{Paths}(2k,n)$ is a sum over all paths with phase $\exp(in\theta)$ and each term is the product of the penalty factors corresponding to a path.
 Consequently, only the terms with a vanishing phase, i.e.\ the paths with equal number of $a^\dagger$ and $b^\dagger$, contribute to $m=0$ sector.
 This is interesting because it implies that once we restrict to $H$-chords our grand canonical transfer matrix is indeed local.
+This is not the case for the $\mathcal{N}=2$ SUSY SYK \cite{Berkooz:SUSY_SYK}.

 Next, we shall look at the $\mu$-space moments.
 Initially, we introduced these as a sum over all $m$-sectors (see \cref{eq:GC_moments_as_subspace_sum}).
 However, we now know that the terms with non-vanishing $m$ do not contribute, and we can hence rewrite the grand canonical moment as